bhisaac/5eFP/5eFP-SRD.md

 While you are wearing armor, you gain a +1 bonus to Defense.

-### Dueling

-When you are wielding a melee weapon in one hand and no other weapons, that weapon's damage increases by +1.

 ### Great Weapon Fighting

 Whenever you attack and miss with a melee weapon you are wielding with two hands, you may reroll the attack once and must use the new roll.
 The weapon must have the two-handed property for you to gain this benefit.

+### Protection (Reaction)

+When a creature you can see attacks a target other than you that is within 1 square of you, you can discard your reaction to impose disadvantage on the attack roll.
+You must be wielding a shield.

 ## Spellcasting